miclomba/miclomba/README.md

 ## Welcome 👋

 azulejo-* projects are distributed under the MIT license.
+Here you will find varied projects ranging from MIPS CPU, graphics pipeline, file system, video games, kernel extensions (coming soon), app libraries, and more to come.

+## About me

+I'm on a relentless quest to learn

-## Design
+### Design
 I try to bring a good sense of design and craftsmanship to everything I do.
 With that said, you can find some of my creative work at my [Instragram](https://www.instagram.com/miklumba/).

 <img src="./art.png" alt="art.png" width="200">